georges-delrieu/verkstedt_challenge/README.md

 - Two shareable subnets with different availability zones
 - An application load balancer

-The webserver can be access through the load balancer DNS [here](http://load-balancer-1337580158.eu-west-3.elb.amazonaws.com/)
+The webserver can be accessed through the load balancer DNS [here](http://load-balancer-1337580158.eu-west-3.elb.amazonaws.com/)

 The full architecture is detailed below:
 ![my_image](schematic_verkstedt.png)